What Affects Shipping Costs (and How to Minimise Them in 2022)

-As rates sore due to the impact of the COVID-19 pandemic, the costs of shipping are at the forefront of everyone’s minds in the freight and logistics industries.
+As rates soar due to the impact of the COVID-19 pandemic, the costs of shipping are at the forefront of everyone’s minds in the freight and logistics industries.

 Businesses of all sizes are working around the clock to keep costs down in a market that is constantly changing.

-Below, we’ll look closely at what affects shipping costs and analyse how you can mitigate them in 2021.
-This will be especially important as we approach shipping peak season this year.
+Below, we’ll look closely at what affects shipping costs and analyse how you can mitigate them in 2022.

 What affects the cost of shipping?

 The factors affecting the costs of shipping are various and include:

 - Delays pushing freight to the next billing period